-However, you should never skip out on camping in the lower peninsula, or L.P. because it has a ton of great campsites with unique features too.
+However, you should never skip out on camping in the lower peninsula, or L.P., because it has a ton of great campsites with amazing features too.

 In fact, there are dozens of great camping sites in both of Michigan’s peninsulas and this state is ideal for camping because it is surrounded by three of the five Great Lakes.

 Only the borders that Michigan shares with Indiana and Ohio are a little shy of campgrounds.
 The border the U.P. shares with Northern Wisconsin is equally dotted with campsites.

-Before you plan your next Michigan camping trip, you should become acquainted with ten of Michigan’s best spots.
+Before you plan your next Michigan camping trip, you should become acquainted with sixteen of Michigan’s best spots.